rgb-archive/spec/01-Quicksilver.md

 * `schema`: a cryptographic RIPMD160-hash of the schema name (for informally-defined schemas) or RIPMD160-hash of serialized formal schema definition data

+A special form of the proof, [Proof of state destruction](#proof-of-state-destruction) can be constructed just by creating a normal proof with zero seals.

 ### State